TomHarrop/ird-5acc-paper/ms/introduction.md

 >HA : Ref to ikeda et al., 2004 (Breeding Science 54, 147-156) ; itho et al. 2005 (doi:10.1093/pcp/pci501 )

-The number of grains is one of the important characters specifying rice yield.
-Panicle branching and the number of grains per panicle is variable among the clades, species and varieties that have evolved during the complex domestication history of rice.(**Panicule diversity (yamaki et al., 2010 10.1270/jsbbs.60.586 ; Taguch)-Shiobara et al., 2011 10.1270/jsbbs.61.52**)
+The number of grains is one of the important characters specifying rice yield. *Sorry for the many critics, but this is pretty obvious, isn't it?* Panicle branching and the number of grains per panicle is variable among the clades, species and varieties that have evolved during the complex domestication history of rice.(**Panicule diversity (yamaki et al., 2010 10.1270/jsbbs.60.586 ; Taguch)-Shiobara et al., 2011 10.1270/jsbbs.61.52**)
-Two cultivated rice species were domesticated independantly from the AA genome wild Oryza rice in Africa and in Asia (REF..).
+Two rice species were domesticated independently from the AA genome wild Oryza rice in Africa and in Asia (REF..).
 Compared with wild progenitors, the two cultivated rice species share a common set of morphological traits, such as loss of seed shatering, an erect growth tiller and short awn or awnless seed (…ref).
 In this context, the panicle architecture is one of the main morphological traits modified during rice domestications (10.1093/aob/mcm128)
 >HA : Please ref to recent paper : Stein et al., 2018 (10.1038/s41588-018-0040-0) and cubry et al., 2018 : 10.1016/j.cub.2018.05.066 : Convergent selection occured during African and Aqsian rice domestications

 Asian and African clades of rice split around two millions years ago and were domesticated independently [@zhu2005phylogenetic].
 The domesticated Asian rice *Oryza sativa* appeared 10,000 years ago and went through a convoluted domestication history that involves a network of subspecies, most importantly *O. sativa* ssp. *indica* and *O. sativa* ssp. *japonica*, and frequent introgressions of its wild relative *Oryza rufipogon*.
 The domesticated African rice *Oryza glaberrima* has a simpler history.
-It was domesticated 3000 years ago, and introgressions from its wild relative, *Oryza barthii*, have not been detected [Reviewed by @vaughan2008evolving].
+It was domesticated 3000 years ago, without introgressions from its wild relative, *Oryza barthii*[Reviewed by @vaughan2008evolving].
-Rice species in the African clade tend to produce simpler panicles, with mostly primary branches [**I am not sure how much of this is already known and how much is our finding, I'll search bibliography a bit more, any suggestion?**].
-**HA : >i suggest to put this in the results, because our data could show it** In both African and Asian clades, when compared to their wild relatives, domesticated species tend to produce panicles that are more complex and ramified (**ref to DOI 10.1186/s13227-017-0065-y and another one for asia; refer also to GWAS paper in vietnamese collecte**).
+In both African and Asian clades, when compared to their wild relatives, domesticated species tend to produce panicles that are more complex and ramified (**ref to DOI 10.1186/s13227-017-0065-y and another one for asia; refer also to GWAS paper in vietnamese collecte**).

 The topology and quantity of panicle branches are controlled by genes that determine the size, rate of maturation and identity of reproductive and axillary meristems